Authors: Stephanie Madrigal,Michelle Garcia Winner

-- The Superflex Curriculum soft covered, 106 page book to guide adults on how to teach the core concept.
+- The Superflex Curriculum: 106 page book to guide adults in teaching the core concepts.

-- A comic book (21 pages), Superflex Takes on Rock Brain and the Team of Unthinkables, which introduces the basic characters through which we teach the curriculum.
+- Superflex Takes on Rock Brain and the Team of Unthinkables, a 21-page comic book which introduces the basic Unthinkable characters through which we teach the curriculum.

 - When should you use the Superflex Curriculum: Teachers, parents and therapists should only use Superflex after the core concepts introduced in the book You Are A Social Detective (a different product) are thoroughly taught to the student.

-- Ages: The curriculum works best with elementary school children (grades 2nd-5th) as well as with immature older students who respond to visual books.
+- Ages: The curriculum is geared to elementary school children (grades 2nd-5th) but can be used with immature older students who respond to visual books.

 The Superflex curriculum book offers clear lesson plans to help educators, SLPs, other therapists and parents create a personalized Superflex Superhero Training Academy for their students.
-The students learn how each of them have Superflexible capacities in their brains that can take on this Team of Unthinkables (Rock Brain, Topic Twister Meister, Mean Jean and Glassman to name a few), each embodied in a cartoon character as a different behavior and challenge, accompanied by specific strategies to help subdue them.
-You can even print cards, Superflex award badges and handouts from the book.
-The CD also provides a convenient way to print handouts and worksheets.
+Students learn they each have a Superflex superflexible thinking superhero inside their brains.
+Superflex helps them take on the Team of Unthinkables (Rock Brain, Topic Twister Meister, Mean Jean and Glassman to name a few), cartoon-like characters who embody different behaviors and challenges.
+For instance, Rock Brain makes people get stuck on their own ideas, or Glassman makes them have huge upset reactions.
+Each of the 14 characters’ powers are described and teaching materials include specific strategies that can help students subdue the Unthinkable that is invading their brain.
+You can even print cards, Superflex award badges and handouts included in the curriculum.

-Good social skills can be defined as "adapting efficiently in each context," meaning we have to read the hidden social rules in each social situation and then regulate our physical presence, eyes, language, emotions, reactions.
+Good social skills can be defined as considering other people and "adapting efficiently in each context."
+To do this we have to read the hidden social rules in each social situation and then regulate our physical presence, eyes, language, emotions, and reactions.

 This requires highly flexible thinking.
-While some children learn to do this somewhat effortlessly, many students, even advanced, so-called normal-thinking students, have challenges in recognizing and applying these concepts needed for social cooperation.
-"Social smarts" only occur when students incorporate all this information and regulate their bodies and minds to show he or she can effectively adapt to others across environmental contexts, demonstrating they are considering other people.
+While some children learn to do this somewhat effortlessly, many students, even advanced, so-called normal-thinking students, have challenges in recognizing and applying these concepts that are at the heart of social cooperation and social problem solving.
+"Social smarts" only occur when students incorporate all this information and regulate their bodies and minds to show they can effectively adapt to others across environmental contexts.

 Students who do not learn this information intuitively, but who function with emerging language-thinking skills, need to be taught these core concepts more explicitly.
-Superflex and the Team of Unthinkables shows students when they are using their own "social smarts" versus when their brains are getting sidetracked in less positive and social ways, as illustrated in the dominant thinking in the Team of Unthinkables.
+Superflex and the Team of Unthinkables help students understand and become more aware of their own thinking and behaviors: when they are using their social smarts versus when their brains are getting sidetracked in less positive and social ways.
+The different Unthinkables help them zoom in on what challenge they may be facing in the moment and the strategies help them learn to overcome that Unthinkable’s powers.
 Kids enjoy being superheroes in training, flexing and building their social thinking and social skills.